How to Cope and Overcome Jealousy in a Relationship

 Jealousy will come up of course, but in this way it is a rare thing to happen, and knowing why jealousy comes up can empower you to take in the information it brings.
 You can then let jealousy go, as it doesn’t serve you.

 I write this post on jealousy, but the core thoughts and ideas hold true for all emotions.
 Your emotions come from thoughts that are only trying to give you information so that you will be better able to live your life.
 Recognize your emotions because they serve you.
 Their highest intention is for your best interest.
-We can talk about how to better align them in a future post, but knowing why they are there and what they are trying to do for you will serve you immensely.
+Knowing why they are there and what they are trying to do for you will serve you immensely.